bem/bem-xjst/docs/en/3-api.md

 ```

 The resulting `html` contains the string:

 ```html
 <div class="b">Hello, templates</div>
 ```

 ## Bundling

-The `generate` method generates JavaScript code that can be passed and run in the browser to get the `templates` object.
-Example:
+The `generate` method generates JavaScript code that can be passed and run in the
+browser to get the `templates` object.

 ```js
 var bemxjst = require('bem-xjst');
 var bundle = bemxjst.bemhtml.generate(function() {